Master of Science in Physician Assistant Studies

-A student with a cumulative GPA below 3.0 shall be placed on academic probation and receive a letter from the Program Director stating such.
-This written notice of probationary status will also include a notice that failure to reach the required GPA by the end of the designated academic semester may result in his/her dismissal from the program.
+A student with a cumulative GPA below 3.0 will be placed on academic probation and receive a letter from the Program Director stating such.
+This written notice of probationary status will also include a notice that failure to reach the required 3.0 cumulative GPA by the end of the following academic semester will result in his/her dismissal from the program.

 Each student on probation is required to meet with the Program Director and academic advisor by the end of the second week of the probationary semester to develop and agree to-in writing-an Academic Improvement Plan (AIP).
 The AIP may include mandatory study/advising sessions, or other stipulations aimed at encouraging and supporting student success.
 A copy of a student’s AIP will be maintained in his/her advising folder, and a copy will also be forwarded to the office of the Dean of the College of Arts and Sciences.

 A learning contract is a document employed by the program in cases in which a student’s performance fails to meet expected standards.
 The contract describes how a student’s performance has been deficient and outlines steps that should be taken to remediate a deficiency or improve performance. .
 The student's advisor can implement a learning contract at any point during the didactic year.
 The stipulations and recommendations for the student’s academic improvement will be described on this document.
 A copy of this document will be signed by the student and faculty member.
 This contract will remain in the students file until graduation.
 During the clinical year a learning contract will be initiated if the student does not achieve certain numerical benchmarks in the formative and summative examinations which are part of the PANCE preparation system.
 Learning contracts may be established independently of or in addition to one of the above sanctions.
 Failure to comply with the conditions established in a learning contract constitutes grounds for further disciplinary action, including dismissal.